Why Is Security in Critical Infrastructure Important?

 Why is cybersecurity in critical infrastructure important?
 Security is a top priority for the government.
 However, it is also important for individual citizens to take action and report suspicious activities.
 In addition, many private organisations are also responsible for critical infrastructure, which requires government entities to work closely with private companies to ensure effective cybersecurity.
 Here are some ways to increase the security of critical infrastructure.

 While there are many threats to critical infrastructure, a few of the most dangerous are natural disasters, accidents with hazardous materials, and human threats.
 Terrorism has also increased over the past decade.
 Criminals are increasingly targeting critical infrastructure, including communications and energy sectors.
 Even a simple cyberattack can bring the entire system to a screeching halt.
 As a result, it is crucial for critical infrastructure to be protected.
-For information on Cybersecurity Risk Management, visit jmpcyberinsurance.co.uk/what-we-do/cyber-liability-insurance
+For information on Cybersecurity Risk Management, visit jmpcyberinsurance.co.uk/cyber-security-risk-management

 Hackers can affect the economy and other vital infrastructures, threatening their survival.
 A breach in one of these sectors could have catastrophic consequences, affecting not only the economy, but also the lives of citizens.
 By leveraging the vulnerabilities of these decades-old components, threat actors can profit from these vulnerabilities.

 The evolution of smart sensors has also increased the vulnerability of critical infrastructure.
 Smart sensors are bundled into industrial control systems and communication technologies.
 Smart sensors, in particular, can expose critical infrastructure to cyberattacks.
 And the larger the number of smart devices that are connected to critical infrastructure, the greater the attack surface and potential damage.
 Even one smart sensor that is vulnerable to an attack can compromise the integrity of other critical systems on the same network.